-The front and rear panels of the server provide DB15 VGA ports but no standard PS/2 port for a keyboard or mouse.
+The panel of the server provides DB15 VGA ports but no standard PS/2 port for a keyboard or mouse.

-Users can connect a keyboard and mouse to the USB port on the front or rear panel based on site installation conditions.
+You can connect a keyboard and mouse to the USB port on the panel based on site installation conditions.
 There are two connection methods: